piyush-agrawal6/ChatAI-Bot/README.md

 # Chat AI

-Chat AI is a large language model chatbot developed by using OpenAI based on text-davinci-003 API.
+Chat AI is a large language model chatbot made by using OpenAI based on text-davinci-003 API.
 It has a remarkable ability to interact in conversational dialogue form and provide responses that can appear surprisingly human.

 <!-- <img src="https://i.ibb.co/4WkwWc2/logo.png" width="500" height="190px"> -->